 Membership of the IBC is useful for networking and career development.
 They run an Introduction to Business Management Course for junior clerks, which covers all the foundation information and skills required for a good start in the profession.

-The IBC also runs an Advanced Business Management Course to help barristers' clerks with career development.
+Experienced clerks can take the IBC Advanced Business Management Course, which often attracts senior clerks.
 Both courses are accredited by the Chartered Management Institute (CMI).
 For more information, see IBC Education.

-With experience, you will develop knowledge and expertise in the specific areas of law undertaken by your chambers, such as:
+With experience, you'll develop knowledge and expertise in the specific areas of law undertaken by your chambers, such as:

-As a barristers' clerk it's important that you keep up to date with current legal issues, as well as market changes and administration issues.
+As a barristers' clerk it's important that you keep up to date with current legal issues, as well as market changes and administration issues throughout your career.
+The IBC, for example, provides a regular training programme of short lectures to help with this.

 Career prospects